10 Early Warning Signs of Type 2 Diabetes: Symptoms, Risk Factors and Prevention

 • Frequent vision changes

-Diabetes could cause severe eye conditions in case it is not treated.
+Diabetes may cause severe eye conditions in case it is not treated.

 7. Slow Healing of Wounds